Everything in nature has a language. In order to learn that language we need to sit with each element and watch it through our hearts.

 I learnt this wisdom as I walked the beautiful terrain of the Sacred Valley, Peru in a powerful and transformative pilgrimage to Apu Salkantay and Machu Picchu with Valerio Sasari of Runa Ñan, Peru Healing Travel.

 There is something truly magical about Peru.
-It’s probably a cliché thing to say these days, but it is true!
 The mountains come to life and literally speak to you.
 There are so many faces and animal shapes that undulate the surface of the rock.
 There is a stillness and reverence for being that draws you into an ancient call of the wild, yet paradoxically keeps you firmly grounded in the present.

 What fascinated me most was the microcosmic worlds I saw throughout the pilgrimage.
 The tiny cacti growing out of the cracks in the rocks, the yellow sun flowers forming a type of yellow brick road, the moss and algae forming crystalline shapes on the rocks- oh and the river stones, so majestic in the sunlight.
 I spent a lot of time with the rocks building towers that represented the body in Andean tradition, and giving thanks to the glory of mother nature.